xavidelamo/mgci-docs/docs/source/r.rst

 This step renames the columns of the new table ‘m3’ to ‘x’, ‘y’, and ‘real\_surface\_area’ It uses the function ‘rasterFromXYZ’ to convert the table ‘m3’ to a raster.
-It adopts the projection of the original DEM raster ‘r’ on the newly created raster ‘r2’ (that has the real surface area of each pixel).
+It adopts the projection of the original DEM raster ‘DEM_aoi_laea’ on the newly created raster ‘rsa_raster’ (that has the real surface area of each pixel).

 .. code-block:: s